elhaouchomar/mini_framework/README.md

 ## 🧠 Core Concepts

 ### Virtual DOM
 The framework uses a Virtual DOM for efficient updates.
-Instead of directly manipulating the DOM, you create virtual representations of your UI.
+Instead of directly manipulating the DOM, you create virtual representations of your UI. **For lists, always provide a unique `key` prop for each item to ensure correct reordering and minimal re-renders.**

 ### Event Delegation
-All events are handled through a centralized event delegation system, similar to React's synthetic events.
+All events are handled through a centralized event delegation system, similar to React's synthetic events. **For complex components (like dynamic lists), set up event handlers in dedicated setup functions after rendering, not via `on*` props in the VDOM.**

 ### State Management
 A simple but powerful state management system with subscriptions for reactive updates.